Information and communication technology (ICT)

 Munich – Europe's leading ICT hub

 In the EU's 2014 ICT study European ICT Poles of Excellence, Munich ranked top among all European ICT venues, putting the city out in front of London (Inner London East) and Paris.
 The study rated research and development, innovation and the performance of resident companies.
 Excellent universities, research establishments and innovative companies drive a large number of patent registrations in Munich.
-With regard to networking activities and collaboration between research and the corporate community, the Bavarian capital again achieves an enviable score among the 134 regions examined.
-The European study put Berlin in 15th place and Hamburg 87th.
-After Munich, the highest-ranking German cities were Karlsruhe (fourth place) and Darmstadt (seventh place), both smaller cities with a special focus on their ICT clusters.
+With regard to networking activities and collaboration between research and the corporate community, the Bavarian capital again achieved an enviable score among the 134 regions examined.
+After Munich, the highest-ranking German cities in the study were Karlsruhe (fourth place) and Darmstadt (seventh place), both smaller cities with a special focus on their ICT clusters.

 Digitization and connectivity